 Providers can't afford to stay.

 Why is child care so hard to find and so hard to afford?
-What barriers do providers face?
+What barriers do providers and families face?
 What else in Wisconsin would work better if every child had the quality of care they need to grow and succeed?
 How can we get there?

 We all have a stake in high quality, affordable childcare that helps parents to work and helps children to develop in safe and stimulating environments.
 Our speakers will identify some organizations, projects and legislative initiatives that you may want to support.

 Watch the video about Reach Dane that Jen Bailey showed.